overciuc/final_project_upleveled/README.md

 **Description:**
 Hood Review is a service that allows users to leave reviews about their district in the city of Vienna.
-One of the important aspects of moving to a new house or appartment is to know what kind of area it is.
-Are the schools nearby?
-Are there hospitals or clinics in a close vicinity?
-How long will it take me in the morning to get to work?
+One of the important aspects of moving to a new house or appartment is to know about the neighborhood.
+* Are the schools nearby?
+* Are there hospitals or clinics in a close vicinity?
+* How long will it take me to commute?

 These are just a few questions I was asking myself when looking for a new place to live.
 And it is even more important when you have kids.
-That is the reason behind making Hood Review, to help get a bit of feedback from real people who live in the area that you might be intersted in moving to.
+That is the reason behind making Hood Review, to help get a bit of feedback from real people who live in that area in which you are interested.

 ***